Bryan Adams: 1990s

-In 1994, Adams embarked on a long tour that takes him to Southeast Asia, during which he became the first Western artist to perform in Vietnam since James Brown played there in 1971 at the end of the Vietnam War.
-Adams was also invited to participate in another important musical event: the Elvis Aaron Presley – The Tribute concert, held in Memphis in homage to the king of rock 'n' roll Elvis Presley.
-During the evening, which included dozens of exponents of the most varied musical genres, including Jeff Beck, Jerry Lee Lewis, Michael Bolton, Paul Rodgers, Melissa Etheridge, he sang one of his favorite songs: "Hound Dog".
-In September 1994, he was invited by Luciano Pavarotti to participate in the benefit concert Pavarotti & Friends.
-The concert took place in Modena at the "Parco di Piazza D'Armi Novi Sad".
-They performed with Andreas Vollenweider, Nancy Gustafson, Giorgia and Andrea Bocelli.
-A compilation album and DVD were released under London Records (now Decca Records) and have sold around 1 million copies worldwide.
-Adams on that occasion sang songs from his repertoire "Please Forgive Me", "All for Love" featuring Luciano Pavarotti, Andrea Bocelli, Nancy Gustafson, and Giorgia Todrani.
-Michael Kamen, who co-wrote the song with Adams, conducted the orchestra, engaging in a duet with "Maestro Pavarotti", singing in Neapolitan "'O sole mio", to conclude the concert with "Libiamo ne' lieti calici" with all the artists and singers present at the evening.
+In 1993, Adams collaborated with Rod Stewart and Sting for the single "All for Love" co-written by Adams for the soundtrack of the film The Three Musketeers.
+The single topped the charts worldwide.

+In June 1993, Adams attended a tribute to Sam Cooke in which he played "Bring It On Home to Me" in a duet with Smokey Robinson.

+In November 1993, Adams released So Far So Good, a compilation album that was certified 6× Platinum in the US, 3× Platinum in the UK, 6× Platinum in Canada, and 11× Platinum in Australia.
+It included a new song called "Please Forgive Me", which peaked at number two in the UK, number 7 in the U.S. and was the 10th most popular song in Australia in 1993.

+In 1994, Adams became the first Western artist to perform in Vietnam since James Brown played there in 1971 at the end of the Vietnam War.

+In October 1994, Adams sang one of his favorite songs, "Hound Dog", at the Elvis Presley tribute concert in Memphis.

+In September 1994, at the benefit concert Pavarotti & Friends, Adams sang "Please Forgive Me", and a version of "All for Love" featuring Luciano Pavarotti, Andrea Bocelli, Nancy Gustafson, and Giorgia Todrani.

-It was followed in 1995 by "Have You Ever Really Loved a Woman?".
+In 1995, Adams released "Have You Ever Really Loved a Woman?".
 It was a number one in the US, Canada and Australia, as well as a top five hit in the UK and Germany.
 The single was nominated for the Oscar, Grammy and Golden Globe Award for Best Original Song.

 In June 1996, the album 18 til I Die was released.
-It contained three singles (including two UK top ten singles): "The Only Thing That Looks Good on Me Is You", "Let's Make a Night to Remember" (both reached number one in Canada), and "Have You Ever Really Loved a Woman?".
-The album features the single "Star".
-The song is included in the soundtrack of the film Jack; directed by Francis Ford Coppola, with Robin Williams.
-The film co-stars Diane Lane, Jennifer Lopez, Fran Drescher, Bill Cosby and Brian Kerwin.
-The album reached the top spot on the UK charts for Adams's third UK number one studio album in a row while also reaching the top ten in several other countries, such as number two in Australia and number four in Canada.
+It contained the songs: "The Only Thing That Looks Good on Me Is You" (number 1 in Canada), "Let's Make a Night to Remember" (number 1 in Canada), "Have You Ever Really Loved a Woman?" (number 1 in Canada), and "Star", which is included in the soundtrack of the film Jack.
+The album reached number 1 on the UK charts while also reaching number two in Australia and number four in Canada.
 The album was less successful in the US only reaching number 31 on the Billboard 200, but was certified platinum in the United States by the RIAA.
 18 til I Die was certified three times platinum in Canada and Australia and two times platinum in the UK.